What is a Deposition in Law or Court?

 Other Names for Depositions

-In New York, a deposition is also commonly called an EBT (Examination Before Trial).
+A deposition is also called an EBT (Examination Before Trial) in New York.

 What is the Difference Between a Deposition and an EBT?